piotrgalan/K4---Discord-Bot/README.md

-# K4 - Discord Bot created for the game Counterside.
+# K4 - Discord Bot

 K4 is a discord bot created in Python and uses the following modules:
 - Hikari